Bojidar00/ets-js-library/README.md

 let events = fetchAllEventsFromServer(serverUrl, JWT_SECRET, params);
 ```

-Add team member to event
+### Add team member to event
+1. Import addTeamMember function from the library.
+2. Import utils function from ethers.
+3. Generate the hash of the role.
+4. Execute addTeamMember function.
+This will return an unsigned transaction.
+5. Sign and send the transaction anyway you like.
 ```js
 import { addTeamMember } from "ets-js-library";
 import { utils } from "ethers";